hlynch/Biometry2020/docs/Week-8-lecture.md

 1. Prediction, explanation, and description are three very different goals for a statistical analysis.
 2. R2 is a measure of explanatory power but does not tell you anything about predictive power because you may have fit the model to noise in the original sample.
 Also, explanatory models tend to be overly optimistic with regards to predictive power.
-3. ''Checking the model'' can include three component: 1) Model validation: how well does the model fit the underlying causal mechanism?; 2) Model fit: how well does the model fit the data you have? (e.g., $R^2$); 3) Generalization: how well does the model fit new data? (not $R^2$).
+3. "Checking the model" can include three component: 1) Model validation: how well does the model fit the underlying causal mechanism?; 2) Model fit: how well does the model fit the data you have? (e.g., $R^2$); 3) Generalization: how well does the model fit new data? (not $R^2$).

 *Final discussion questions:*